10 Service Design Innovation Trends for 2018

 Design gets automated, personal and ahem…a bit boring

 As previously discussed, the integration of design, marketing and optimisation tools will reduce human aided design and automate the process.
-UX Agencies will need to focus on their craft, to deliver niche, focussed design propositions as their customers adopt better and more integrated automated design and delivery solutions from new providers such ad agencies.
-Everything will start to look the same too except where the craft of UX is being done well.
+SD Agencies will need to focus on their craft, to deliver niche, focussed design propositions as their customers adopt better and more integrated automated design and delivery solutions from new providers such ad agencies.
+Everything will start to look the same too except where the craft of SD is being done well.

 ‘Design Scientists will tweak the values, select the parameters and apply relevant aesthetics models for the system to work with rather than working up stuff and passing over to developers.
 They’ll probably build generative experiential programmes based on gestalt principles rather than rendering.
 Design Thinking will be a filter to apply just as Monochrome, Novelty and Complexity will be.
 Anything transient like fashion will go to the way of machines and stuff will move and change at clock speed rather than good old seasons.’